tidymodels/modeldatatoo/README.md

 ## Example

-All the data sets in this package can be acccessed by functions which are prefixed with `data_`, and you call them like functions
+All the data sets in this package can be accessed by functions which are prefixed with `data_`, and you call them like functions

 ``` r
 data_elevators()